arpa2/arpa2cm/README.md

  - *MacroGitVersionInfo* uses `git describe` to assign a version number if there is a git checkout available; ARPA2 projects should still contain version information for non-git source distribution.
+ - *PackAllPossible* queries the build system to find out which packaging mechanisms are available, and configures CPack to use all of them.

 ### ARPA2 Toolchain